asakeev01/WebMidtermProject/README.md

 # WebMidtermProject
-Mid term project for web.
+Mid-term project for the web.
-My project is real one order from logistic company with have a wide spectrum of services.
-I decided to show it as mid term project because it is the best sample of work in web technologies area.
-In my project i used a lot of tools such as bootstrap, css, jquery and js. https://asakeev01.github.io/WebMidtermProject/
+My project is a real order from a logistics company with a wide spectrum of services.
+I decided to show it as a mid-term project because it is the best sample of work in the web technologies area.
+In my project, I used a lot of tools such as Bootstrap, css, jQuery and js. https://asakeev01.github.io/WebMidtermProject/
 ![GitHub Logo](/images/scr1.png)
 ![GitHub Logo](/images/scr2.png)